Hedge your bets

 - where the assets are located

-- the investment tools used
+- which investment tools are used

-- the managers' skill and knowledge
+- the managers' skill and knowledge.

-You will find this information in the fund's product disclosure
+You will find this information in the fund's product disclosure statement

-used by hedge funds.
+commonly used by hedge funds.

 Leverage occurs when a fund increases its exposure to certain

 assets or strategies, usually through borrowing.
 While the use of